Peter R. Fisher: Career

+After leaving Dartmouth at the end of 2021, Fisher rejoined BlackRock as a managing director in the Strategy Function to lead the firm’s Global Retirement Initiative.

 From 2007 to 2013, he served as non-executive director of the Financial Services Authority of the United Kingdom.
+Among other positions, Fisher has served as a member of the Board of Directors of AIG, (2014-18), and of FINRA’s Board of Governors (2019-21).

 He is a recipient of the distinguished service award from the Bond Market Association (2004), the Alexander Hamilton medal, U.S. Department of the Treasury (2003), and the Postmaster General’s partnership for progress award, United States Postal Service (2002).